wakaru44/ansible.sbs_provision/README.md

 - do all that using authenticated repos and not public ones?

 - maybe one day include the local workstation as well?

+- make sure we use the correct key to connect to the instance